interactiveaudiolab/course-deep-learning/index.md

 1. [The Illustrated GPT-2](http://jalammar.github.io/illustrated-gpt2/): A good overview of GPT-2 and its relation to Transformer decoder blocks.

-#### Adversarial examples
-1. [Explaining and Harnessing Adversarial Examples](https://arxiv.org/abs/1412.6572) : This paper got the ball rolling by pointing out how to make images that look good but are consistently misclassified by trained deepnets.

-1. [Deep Neural Networks are Easily Fooled: High Confidence Predictions for Unrecognizable Images](https://arxiv.org/pdf/1412.1897.pdf): This paper shows just how screwy you can make an image and still have it misclsasified by a "well trained, highly accurate" image recognition deep net.

-1. [Effective and Inconspicuous Over-the-air Adversarial Examples with Adaptive Filtering](https://interactiveaudiolab.github.io/assets/papers/oreilly_awasthi_vijayaraghavan_pardo_2021.pdf): Cutting edge research from our very own Patrick O.
 #### Reinforcement Learning
 1. [Reinforcement Learning: An Introduction, Chapters 3 and 6](http://www.incompleteideas.net/book/RLbook2020.pdf): This gives you the basics of what reinforcement learning (RL) is about.